agoujet/haproxy-for-mapr/README.md

 ## Config update for the Job History server

-Update the file /opt/mapr/hadoop/hadoop-2.7.0/etc/hadoop/mapred-site.xml By default you should have a node name, just change it by localhost.
+Update the file /opt/mapr/hadoop/hadoop-2.7.0/etc/hadoop/mapred-site.xml Change localhost by the HAProxy host name.
 There is a rule in HAproxy to get the UI on port 19888 in HA.

           <property>
             <name>mapreduce.jobhistory.address</name>
-            <value>localhost:10020</value>
+            <value>my.mapr01.fr:10020</value>
           </property>
           <property>
             <name>mapreduce.jobhistory.webapp.address</name>
-            <value>localhost:19888</value>
+            <value>my.mapr01.fr:19888</value>
           </property>

 -----------------------------